 What is Orthognathic Surgery?

 Orthognathic surgery refers to jaw surgery.
 The word Orthognathic comes from a combination of two words.
 “Ortho” comes from the Greek word which means to straighten, while “gnathia” means jaws.
-Hence, Orthognathic surgery is a surgical procedure to align your upper and lower jaws to its correct dental functional and aesthetic relationship.
+Hence, Orthognathic surgery is a corrective jaw surgery procedure maxillofacial surgeons use to align your upper and lower jaws to its correct dental functional and aesthetic relationship.
+Jaw surgery in Singapore may involve oral maxillofacial surgery procedures, dental implant surgery and various treatment techniques deem necessary by the dental surgeon to achieve optimal function and aesthetic form of the jaw for the patient.

 People who have jaw deformities.
-This may mean people with facial skeletal anomalies due to:
+The patient may suffer from facial skeletal anomalies due to:

 - jaw deviation resulting in facial asymmetry